 The Bromann Brothers ended up making a name for themselves creating cooling rooms for local butchers and meat distributors by lining rooms with insulated oak panels, trimmed with mirrors and marble.
 In the 1930s the Bromann started making refrigerated cabinets, holding several patents on the mechanics of it.
 The look and style of these display cases are pretty much the same that we see in delis and meat counters today.
 In the 40s and 50s, the company returned back to their cabinetry roots and finally closed their doors in 1976.

 Up and down the meatpacking district on Fulton Street, around Chicago, and up to Milwaukee, Bromann Brothers crested their Perfection Cooling Rooms with these reverse-painted glass signs.
 With the sparkling gilding and glass reflection, they caught the eye while advertising the quality of the cooler to each customer as they walked through the door.
 These signs are not easy to come by in this condition.
 Most have the paint worn off are have been broken.
 The only one's that remain in mint condition are the ones still installed in their original location for over 100 years.

 Fortunately for you, dear reader, you don't have to bribe a property owner to get your hands on a fantastic part of Chicago history.
-This brings us to this sign you can find on our site HERE or by clicking on the pic...
+This 18" x 12" mirrored-back glass sign can be found in our shop.

-The first is an 18" x 12" reverse painted glass sign with silver gilding.
-The second is a smaller 12" x 6" reverse painted glass sign with silver gilding.
+The younger brother is a smaller 12" x 6" reverse painted glass sign with silver gilding, and can also be found in our shop.
 Both of these signs were used from the 1910s until the late 1920s are in remarkable condition.
-Check them out among our other signs under "Antique Advertising" or by clicking HERE.